SalimChehida/SalimChehida.github.io/index.md

-- I am a research and development expert at University of Grenoble Alpes since March 2018.
+### Biography

-- I worked in sevral laboratories : LIG and VERIMAG laboratories, INRIA
+- Research and development expert at [University of Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) since March 2018.

-- I defended my PhD thesis in computer science since 2017 from University of Oran 1 in Algeria in collaboration with University of Grenoble Alpes in France.
+- I received my Ph.D. in software engineering from University of Oran 1 in Algeria in collaboration with University of Grenoble Alpes in France in 2017.

-- I participated in numerous innovative projects: ANR MODMED, EU BRAIN-IoT, EU CPS4EU and MODWIN.
+- I participated in numerous R&D projects with LIG and Verimag, INRIA: ANR MODMED, EU BRAIN-IoT, EU CPS4EU and MODWIN.